TillMacher/apscale_gui/README.md

 3. Select your database to perform the BLAST against.
 4. Run the BLAST (blastn is recommended)
 5. Filter the BLAST results.
 The hits per OTU will be filtered as follows:
+- By e-value:
-- By e-value: The hit(s) with the lowest e-value will be kept
+- The hit(s) with the lowest e-value are kept.
+- By taxonomy:
+- Hits with the same taxonomy are dereplicated.
+- Hits are adjusted according to thresholds (default: species >=98%, genus >=95%, family >=90%, order >=85%)
+- Hits with still conflicting taxonomy are set back to the most recent common taxonomy
+- OTU without matches are collected from the OTU table

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/48299746/172805346-f35884da-8727-4efd-a2a2-e5465450939e.png">